Andre0512/PictureFrameBot/README.md

 * The Raspberry Pi with Raspbian starts on Boot a fullscreen webbrowser
 * A chatbot based on python can be sent pictures and more
 * The python script generates a html page with the pictures
+* A slideshow of the images is played with javascript

 ### 1.2.
 Implemented so far